zsniko/RTL_ARM/README.md

 ## Simulation and Testing

+Please make sure you change the compiler path in the makefiles to your path before proceeding.
 To simulate and test the processor, follow these steps:

 1. Navigate to the TB folder and run the make command: